Last Updated on March 18, 2021 by Johannes Kristjansson

 Number Eight: Cervélo

 Cervélo claims that it builds the lightest and fastest professional bikes for tracks and roads.
+That is one of the reasons that it is on our list of best road bike brands.

 Currently, Cervélo manufactures five different lines of bikes including their C-Series, R-series And S-series of road bikes.